Welcome to the

 A quick way to find out more about heart, lung or genetic disease is to do an internet search but remember to think critically about which websites you use.
 For example, the BBC Education website is probably more reliable than Wikipedia.

 Using a clustering search engine such as Carrot2 rather than relying on a JGI (Just Google It) approach is a more time effective strategy.
 You will still need to assess the websites you find for suitability but it clusters the results in a meaningful way that can provide additional feedback as well as a more comprehensive search of the web.
-Assess your sites using the CRAP test. :)
+Assess your sites using the CRAP test. :) |

 What sites to use to help you research:

-Use Science in Context via EPIC.
+Use this Health and Wellness widget.
 Think about some of the search terms you have decided on during your planning.
-Try: "heart disease" OR "lung disease" OR emphysema |

 Search our CHSLibrary Catalogue.
 We have created 'Lists' of these books for you.
 Navigate to the Catalogue tab above and go into Oliver.
 It will automatically log you in.